officialayushyadav15/movie-recomender-system-project/README.md

     gdown.download(url, "similarity.pkl", quiet=False)
 ```

-3. Run the Streamlit application:
+### ▶️ Step 4: Run the Application

+Once dependencies are installed and `similarity.pkl` is downloaded, run the application using Streamlit:

 ```bash
 streamlit run app.py